e-phantom/te0802-lcd-interfacing-with-openamp/README.md

 2. r5_baremetalL This contains the sourcefiles which would run on the r5 processor.

+## Creating Application For R5 Processor

+As it has been already described that R5 Processor alongside with A53 processor would be used in this project.
+Therefore, we would need a software application on R5 that would take messages from the linux running on A53 and control the LCD display with the help of these messages.
+Hence there is a requirement to use the R5 processor.

+### Modifying The Current BSP

+In order to create a software application on R5 processor, we need to open up Vitis.
+Followed by creating a platform project.
+In order to do so click on File > New > Create a Platoform project.
+As a window opens up, click on 'Create a new platform from hardware' and choose the XSA file exported from Vivado.

+We need to do a few chagnes to the configuration of the platform,

+- We want to enable a new domain R5 Processor
+- Then we want to include OpenAMP and libmetal Libraries

+To add a new domain, click on the platform.spr file in the platform project.
+A new tab will open up.
+Left menu click on the + icon to add a new domain.
+Give it a name, e.g. R5 system and select `psu_cortexr5_0` as the processor and click OK.
+This would add a new domain to the list of domains.

+As we have the new domain, we can add support for openamp and libmetal libraries.
+To do so, click on the Board Support Package under the new domain, and click on 'Modify BSP Settings' a new window will pop up.
+On the left click on 'Overview' and check libmetal and openamp options.

+### Creating The R5 Application

+Go to File > New > Application Project.
+Select the current platform; Select psu_cortexr5_0 as target processor; and create an empty c++ application.
+Copy the files from r5_baremetal/src to this project's src folder and click build project.
+When the build finishes, an executable `elf` files would have been generated in the Debug folder inside this project.
+This file would be then used in the petalinux application.

 ## Petalinux Installation

 ### Create Petalinux Project